DaneelSven/Defi/README.md

 # Personal DeFi Projects

 Welcome to my collection of DeFi projects!
-In this repository, you'll find various smart contract implementations written in Solidity, utilizing TypeScript for testing, and Hardhat for development and testing.
+In this repository, you'll find various smart contract implementations written in Solidity, utilizing Hardhat for testing, and Typescript for development and testing.

 ## Projects Included
 - Factory Contracts